carbon-design-system/carbon/docs/avt1guiance.md

 1. Click the hamburger menu in the top right of the DAP panel and select Download Report.
 2. In the modal select JSON and five your report a helpful name in this format `componentname_subtype.html` and then download.

-   _Be warned: Occasional clicking the Download Report button wont work.
+   _Be warned: Occasionally clicking the Download Report button won't work.
 This can be a serious pain if the dev has already gone through and ignored false positives.
 I've had a 100% success rate with Download Report if after I open the DAP panel in my dev tools I then reload the page with the panel open. 😞 -- D.A._

 3. [Follow this link](https://ibm.biz/BdYkMA) and select the folder that corresponds with the ruleset the component was tested against and drop the JSON file in there.